HugoFara/pylinkage/README.md

 ```
 Here the result can vary, but it is rarely above 0.2.

-So we made something that say it works, let's verify it:
+So we made something that says it works, let's verify it:

 ![An optimized four-bar linkage animated](https://github.com/HugoFara/pylinkage/raw/main/docs/examples/images/Kinematic%20Windscreen%20wiper.gif)